livegnik/2way-poc-design/01-protocol/06-access-control-model.md

 - The operation is rejected.
 - No state is mutated.
-- No partial effects occur.
+- No partial writes occur.
-- A deterministic rejection result is returned.
+- A deterministic error result is returned to the caller.

-Authorization failures do not alter system state.
+Authorization failures do not modify graph state or authorization rules.

 ## 10. Non responsibilities

 The access control model does not:

 - Authenticate identities or verify cryptographic signatures.
-- Validate object structure or schema correctness.
+- Perform schema compilation or migration.
-- Resolve sync conflicts or ordering.
+- Resolve conflicts during sync.
 - Enforce rate limits or denial of service protections.
-- Persist audit logs beyond signaling rejection.
+- Persist audit logs beyond standard error reporting.

-These concerns are addressed by other components.
+These concerns are defined in other documents.

 ## 11. Security properties

-The access control model enforces:
+The access control model ensures:

+- Least privilege enforcement.
-- Explicit permission boundaries.
+- Explicit and auditable permission boundaries.
-- Least privilege by default.
-- Deterministic authorization.
+- Deterministic authorization behavior.
-- Structural resistance to privilege escalation.
+- Structural resistance to privilege escalation within the PoC design.

-No heuristic or probabilistic mechanisms are used.